The University is accredited by the Higher Learning Commission.

 In addition, the program is preparation for graduate studies.

-In addition, the Technology and Engineering Education Program is accredited by the National Council for the Accreditation of Teacher Education.
+In addition, the Technology and Engineering Education Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and Indiana State Board of Education.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.